skyplane-project/skystore/generated/skystore-rust-client/docs/DefaultApi.md

 > crate::models::ObjectStatus locate_object_status(locate_object_request)
 Locate Object Status

 Given the logical object information, return the status of the object.
+Currently only used for testing metadata cleanup.

 ### Parameters